-In the Farbrengen of Yud Tes Kislev we should have the three pillars; Torah, Avodah, and G'milus Chassodim.
+In the Farbrengen of Yud Tes Kislev we should have the 3 pillars of Torah, Avodah, and Gimilas Chasodim.

-Torah: is to learn from the teachings of the Alter Rebbe, especially the Ma'amar, a Chassidic discourse, which is connected to Geulah, starting with the words: Padah Beshalom.
+Torah: is to learn from the teachings of the Alter Rebbe, especially a Ma'amar, the Chassidic discourse, which is connected to Geulah, starting with the words: Padah B'Shalom.

-Avodah (Tefillah): also includes saying L'Chaim to bless other people (even if they are not present).
+Tefillah: also includes saying Lechaim to bless other people (even if they are not present).

-G'milus Chassodim (Tzedakah): Kind deeds, is to give Tzedakah by the Farbrengen and saying kind words to another person is also a kind deed.
+Tzedakah: Kind deeds is to give Tzedakah at the Farbrengen.
+Saying kind words to another person is also a kind deed.
 (Farbrengen of Yud Tes Kislev, 5749/1988)